 I had a recent comment on a post I wrote nearly ten years ago.
 The post actually earned me a bit of notoriety in the MadCap community.
-For many years after writing that post, people would see me at an industry conference and say, “Oh, you’re the guy who wrote The Six Things I Hate About Flare.”
+For many years after writing that post, more about people would see me at an industry conference and say, prescription “Oh, you’re the guy who wrote The Six Things I Hate About Flare.”
 I would quickly correct them, telling them I was very careful at the time to not use the word hate.
 In fact, right after my actual post entitled “Six Persistent Flare Problems,” I quickly published a post on six things I loved about Flare.
 I published in that order, because I wanted people to remember the great things I said about Flare, not the quirks that annoyed me.
 (Nobody ever commented to me about the latter post though, so that didn’t really go as planned.)

 A lot has changed in ten years!
 As I reread that post I realized that ten years ago, I was using Flare version 3.
 Since then, there have been annual numbered releases, all the way to Flare v12.
 Then MadCap changed the release naming scheme, and moved to a year-based name, so we got Flare 2016 r2, which could have technically been called Flare 13, but now MadCap posts the year of the release, and if a new major release is released in the same year, they add the “r2” addendum so you can see what version you’re dealing with.
 That means with Flare 2017, there have been 11 major release of Flare since my “persistent problems” post ten years ago.
 That is a lot of time, and A LOT of new features.